Skip to main content

 This marks the third consecutive month of rising layoff activity.

-The trends suggest mounting pressure on the Maryland labor market, with activity running above both recent and year-ago benchmarks.
-The Other sector warrants close attention heading into the next period.
+The data underscores mounting pressure on the Maryland labor market, with activity running above both recent and year-ago benchmarks.
+The Real Estate sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.